 Xylitol is a sugar substitute used to sweeten human food products.
 Xylitol is highly toxic to dogs, causing blood sugar problems and liver failure even at low doses.
 It’s not an ingredient you’ll find in dog treats, anyway, but I wanted to point out that xylitol is NOT TOXIC to cats (5) as several internet sources would have you believe.

-Dog Treats NOT OK for CATS
+Dog Treats That Are NOT Safe for Cats

 This table shows popular dog treats that have ingredients that would be a problem for a cat or kitten.
 Avoid feeding these to your cat, but a single bite or rare ingestion of a whole treat is unlikely to cause noticeable problems.